Home / Home Loans / Mortgage offset accounts…

 Partial offset accounts tend to be less efficient than 100% offset accounts, although this will depend on your objectives and the home loan terms in question.
 You may decide that a particular home loan is the best-value option for you compared to the rest of the market based on its fees and features, even though it only offers a partial offset account.

-Offset accounts are typically available on variable loans and are less likely to be offered as a feature on fixed home loans.
-Some lenders offer a fixed rate home loan with an offset account, but these may have restrictions.
-This could include things like minimum and maximum account balances as well as fees for depositing and withdrawing money.
-Always check the key fact sheet of any home loan product you’re considering, so that you’re not caught out by any of the fine print.
+Offset accounts are typically available on variable rate loans but are less often found on fixed home loans.
+Some lenders do offer a fixed rate home loan with an offset account, but these may have restrictions; these could include things like minimum and maximum account balances or fees for depositing/withdrawing money.

 And as mentioned, offset accounts can be used like any ordinary savings or transaction account.
 You can even have your regular salary deposited into it, which will help to increase the amount you’re offsetting against your home loan.